 This fund will support relief, recovery and resilience efforts in response to natural hazard events that meet the following minimum criteria:

-- Disasters resulting from natural hazards and associated events, currently limited to: earthquakes, tsunamis, floods, wildfires and associated power outages (e.g. Public Safety Power Shutoffs), severe weather events including storms and extreme heat or cold, tornadoes, volcanic activity and other natural hazards.
+- Disasters resulting from natural hazards and associated events, including: wildfires and associated power outages (e.g. Public Safety Power Shutoffs), drought, earthquakes, flood, severe weather events and other natural hazards.

 - Federal, state, or county emergency declaration